Joy Ann Williams

-Joy Ann Williams (died November 18, 2016) was an American immunologist at the National Cancer Institute where she researched the biology of thymic development.
+Joy Ann Williams (June 13, 1961 – November 18, 2016) was an American immunologist at the National Cancer Institute where she researched the biology of thymic development.

 Early life and education

-Williams was born in Arlington County, Virginia and raised in Arlington and Alexandria, Virginia.
+Williams was born on June 13, 1961 in Arlington County, Virginia, and raised in Arlington and Alexandria, Virginia.
 She graduated from T.C.
 Williams' High School.

-Williams completed bachelor’s degrees in biology and piano performance from Oberlin College and Oberlin Conservatory of Music.
-She earned a master’s degree in molecular biology and a Ph.D. in immunology from the University of Maryland, College Park.
+Williams completed bachelor's degrees in biology and piano performance from Oberlin College and Oberlin Conservatory of Music.
+She earned a master's degree in molecular biology and a Ph.D. in immunology from the University of Maryland, College Park.
 Her dissertation was titled Regulation of macrophage cytokine production by prostaglandin E₂: distinct roles of cyclooxygenase-1 and -2.

 As a graduate student, she worked at the National Cancer Institute (NCI) as a pre-doctoral Intramural Research Training Award fellow in the Laboratory of Genetics under Dr. Michael Potter.
 She then worked as a biologist under her graduate mentor, Emily Shacter, first in the Laboratory of Genetics, and later in the Center for Biologics Evaluation and Research.
-The year after earning her Ph.D., Williams joined the laboratory of Richard Hodes in NCI’s Experimental Immunology Branch as a postdoctoral fellow.
+The year after earning her Ph.D., Williams joined the laboratory of Richard Hodes in NCI's Experimental Immunology Branch as a postdoctoral fellow.